nir9/lightwm/README.md

 ## Todo

-- Add keyboard navigation between tiled windows
-- Add support for Win10+ multiple desktops (CTRL + WinKey + Left/Right)
+- Add support for workspaces (maintain a list of maximized windows for each workspace)

 ## Coding Conventions